ts-koyama/CMD-project/README.md

-# Agent AI - Materials Science and Engineering
+# Simple agent AI - Materials Science and Engineering
 A demo code of agent AI for calculating Gibbs energy of Fe alloys and phase decomposition by phase-field method.

 ## Installation